 0% on Credit Card Purchase Offers - Frequently Asked Questions

 Introductory periods vary.
-Some cards may offer introductory periods up to 15 or 18 months – and sometimes even longer – while others may last six months or so.
-Why does it vary so widely then?
+Some cards may offer introductory periods up to 17 months – and sometimes even longer – while others may last six months or so.
+Why does it vary so widely?

-Popularity of the offer: Introductory offers can rise and fall in popularity.
-When comparing introductory offers month-to-month, you may find there are more options and better deals on balance transfers, as that is the more popular type of offer.
-The following month, you may find there are better deals on 0% purchase offers.
-Keeping track on CreditCard.com.au can let you see which offers are trending, making it easier to find the best offer for you.
+The popularity of the offer: Introductory offers can rise and fall in popularity.
+When comparing introductory offers, you might find there’s more options and better deals on balance transfers, because at that time they’re a more popular type of offer.

-Once the intro period is up, the card’s standard purchase rate comes into play.
-That means, any purchases left unpaid – and any new purchases made from that point on – will start accruing interest at the card’s standard rate.
+Once the introductory period is up, the card’s standard purchase rate comes into play (called the revert rate).
+So, any new purchases, and anything left unpaid, will be charged interest at the card’s revert rate.